yorkulibraries/yufile/README.md

 Another approach is to use [LaTeX](https://www.latex-project.org/) (see the [Wikipedia entry](https://en.wikipedia.org/wiki/LaTeX) for more, including how to pronounce the name).
 It will be most familiar to people in the sciences.
 To those who have not used it, LaTeX may appear quite technical at first glance.
 It is, but it's possible to use it to make attractive and readable documents with just surface knowledge (admittedly, as long as nothing goes wrong).

 Using LaTeX means one constituent document of the file can be replaced and the entire thing regenerated in seconds, with the table of contents and pagination updating automatically.
 No tedious manual renumbering is needed.

+## Template structure

+The template LaTeX file here is structured for librarians and archivists advancing from Pre-Candidacy to Candidacy (staying at Assistant rank) or from Candidacy to continuing appointment (and moving from Assistant to Associate).
+Sections could easily be renamed to suit faculty.
+Files for candidates applying for promotion to full Professor, Senior Librarian or Senior Archivist would be structured differently.

 ## Naming the included PDFs